 In this film, they never gave up the locations he filmed in Bali but were still somehow discovered soon after.
 Now, these beaches now are a zoo. as well as having a new breed of local Indonesian Surfers.

 Marlon Gerber fosters his protégé nephew Varun Tanjung in the ways of Indonesian surfing.
 Varun has a choice, just as Marlon did.
+Varun follows his uncle of course.

 The Indonesian government has not yet acknowledged surfing as a major sport or supported it in any way.
 But they’re fully aware of the impact it has on its communities, travel industry, and local economy.
 Today families in Indonesia know that surfing pays the bills, from winning competitions, sponsorships, and even giving Bule’s surf lessons.
 Local Surfers here dominate the Asian surfing world.
-There are even four major surf brands who host some of the largest surfing events in the world.
+There are even four major surf brands that host some of the largest surfing events in the world.
 Bob Koke would be stoked!